Application Requirements

 Participated in the Peace Corps or Teach for America, within one year of your date of applicationSend a letter signed by the program director verifying your participation within one year of application to pratt_masters@duke.edu

-An active member, reservist, or veteran of the U.S. Armed ForcesNothing, automatic
+An active member, reservist, or veteran of the U.S. Armed ForcesNo action is needed, automatic

 Transcript

-Applicants must upload one (1) copy of a scanned unofficial transcript from each institution attended.
-Admitted applicants send official transcripts at the time of admission.
+As part of the online application, applicants must upload one (1) copy of a scanned unofficial transcript from each institution attended.

-• Make sure that all critical and identifying marks have been scanned and are legible.
+• Readable scans – Make sure that all critical and identifying marks have been scanned and are legible.
 These include the institution’s name, your name, the name of your courses and the grades you have received.

-• Make sure that your file does not exceed 1.5 MB
+• File size and orientation – Make sure your file text is oriented vertically, in PDF format, and does not exceed 1.5 MB.

 Grade Scale

-If requested, you must upload an image of the official scale your institution uses for grading.
+If requested, you must upload a PDF scan of the official grading/assessment/examination scale used by your institution.

-The Grade Scale tells us what your grades mean.
+The Grade Scale tells us what your grades mean in the system used by your institution.
 (You may also know this tool as the grading system, score system or percentage system.)

-The scale should show differentiation between passing grades and indicate what is a failing grade.
+The scale should show differentiation between passing grades and indicate what a failing grade is.
 It should also explain other marks on your transcript, such as Withdrawal, Audit or Incomplete.
 It need not convert to a 4.0 scale.

 Your image might be the reverse side of your transcript, a screenshot of your registrar’s guidelines or an excerpt from your transcript.